Vietnam.vn - Nền tảng quảng bá Việt Nam

 Image of two athletes participating in the Jet Suit Race Series.
 Photo: Jon Gambrell/AP

-Iron Men in the air
+Iron Men in the Air

 Từ Marvel cho đến đời thực: Con người giờ đã có thể bay trên không như Iron Man! - Ảnh 2.

 The drones used by athletes at the recent tournament do not fall under any aviation category.
-However, Browning revealed that he still works with prominent aviation agencies such as the UK's CAA and the US FAA to ensure they comply with existing rules and safety measures.
+However, Browning revealed that he still works with prominent aviation agencies such as the UK's CAA or the US FAA to ensure they comply with existing rules and safety measures.

 Browning said pilots need to be thoroughly trained before they can fly officially.
 However, he admitted that it is not as difficult as most people imagine.